Urgent Dental Care in Chattanooga, TN

-It’s never a good time to break a tooth, but at the Chattanooga Center for Comprehensive Dentistry, we’re always ready to help you manage a dental emergency when it arises.
+It’s never a good time to break a tooth, but at the Chattanooga Center for Comprehensive Dentistry near Dayton and South Pittsburg, we’re always ready to help you manage a dental emergency when it arises.

 What Is a Dental Emergency?

-There’s no one set definition of a dental emergency.
-If you believe you’re experiencing one, call us—you’re probably right!
-With that in mind, the following conditions are often considered emergencies and should be treated as such:
+There’s not one set definition of a dental emergency.
+If you believe your problem is an emergency, call us—you’re probably right!
+With that in mind, the following conditions are often considered dental emergencies and should be treated as such:

-If you’re experiencing any of these symptoms, it’s a good idea to reach out right away.
+If you’re experiencing a toothache or any of these symptoms, reach out right away.
 Not only can we put a stop to any pain you may be experiencing, but we’ll be able to assess the damage and make sure the problems you’re experiencing now don’t affect you in the future.

 What Should I Do If I’m Experiencing a Dental Emergency?

-Call us as soon as possible, and we can schedule an appointment for you as well as giving you advice that fits your specific situation.
-If your emergency is particularly severe or is impacting more than just your teeth and gums, you may also want to consider visiting your local emergency room.
+Call us as soon as possible, and we can schedule an appointment for you as well as give you advice that fits your specific situation.
+If your emergency is particularly severe or is impacting your ability to function normally, you may also want to consider visiting your local emergency room.

 Generally, it is a good idea to treat pain or swelling with a cold compress.
 When possible, stem bleeding with gauze or other fabrics that won’t disintegrate or leave traces behind in your mouth.